sogah2023/AI-ML/README.md

 2. Upload the Titanic dataset to S3
 3. Open and run the Jupyter Notebook: `SageMaker_ML_Titanic_Complete.ipynb`
 4. Follow each stage — Data Prep → Dev → Train → Deploy → Monitor → Automate
-5. Insert diagrams where noted to visualize architecture

 ---